Nodes

 Basic Browser Task

-You can specify which AI model to use for browser automation:
+Specify which AI model to use (default: gpt-4o):

 Next Steps